simsoll/frontend-second-assignment/handover/handover.md

 Figure \ref{gestalt-about-page} is showing a Gestalt sketch of the about page, which has been marked with a single point of interest showing the SQUARES logo, which is also placed on the front page.

 ### The remaining pages
-Both the profile and administration pages are using the same Gestalt principles as mentioned above, as they are just compositions of square sets, artworks and buttons, which already has been discussed.
+Both the profile and administration pages are using the same Gestalt principles as mentioned above, as they are just compositions of square sets, artworks and buttons, which already have been discussed.
 The only things remaining are the form elements on the user administration page, sign up page and login page, which are not interesting in this discussing.

 # Technical Considerations
 The front-end part of the website is build using the JavaScript framework AngularJS together with the CSS framework Bootstrap, both helping speeding up the development process on the SQUARES prototype.

 NodeJS is used as a simple back-end web server, where user information, square sets and artworks are stored.
 There is no real database behind the SQUARES prototype, as data is stored in back-end services, which are reset whenever the web server is restarted.
-However, having these back-end services simplified many of the application workflows as no data needs to be stored in the front-end - user information, square sets and artworks are just retrieved from the back-end using HTTP GET request whenever needed.
+However, having these back-end services simplifies many of the application workflows as no data needs to be stored in the front-end - user information, square sets and artworks are just retrieved from the back-end using HTTP GET request whenever needed.

 Besides a standard CSS reset style sheet the styling is developed using Sass.
-The Sass files are complied to CSS files using a Gulp task with a watch on all the Sass files recompiling when any changes are made to the Sass files.
+The Sass files are complied to CSS files using a Gulp task ensuring that the Sass files is recompiled when any changes are made to the Sass files.

 ## Frameworks
 As mentioned above the SQUARES prototype uses both a CSS framework and a JavaScript framework to simplify some of the development tasks thereby greatly shortening the development time.
-Bootstrap and AngularJS has been taught during the course, so these frameworks has been used developing the SQUARES prototype.
+Bootstrap and AngularJS have been taught during the course, so these frameworks have been used developing the SQUARES prototype.

 ### Bootstrap
 Bootstrap is used to define the layout of the pages on the website using the Bootstrap 12-column grid system.
 Furthermore, Bootstrap is used in styling the navigation bar and the form elements and comes with a set of glyph-icons also used on the website.